michal-h21/make4ht/README.md

 Built-in filters are:

+cleanspan

- - cleanspan - clean spurious span elements when accented characters are used
+:    clean spurious span elements when accented characters are used

+cleanspan-nat

- - cleanspan-nat - alternative clean span filter, provided by Nat Kuhn
+:    alternative clean span filter, provided by Nat Kuhn

+fixligatures

- - fixligatures - decompose ligatures to base characters
+:    decompose ligatures to base characters

+hruletohr

- - hruletohr - \hrule commands are translated to series of underscore characters by `tex4ht`, this filter translate these underscores to `<hr>` elements
+:   `\hrule` commands are translated to series of underscore characters
+    by `tex4ht`, this filter translate these underscores to `<hr>` elements entites

- - entites - convert prohibited named entities to numeric entities (crrently, only `&nbsp;`, asi it causes validation errors, and `tex4ht` is producing it sometimes
+:    convert prohibited named entities to numeric entities (currently, only `&nbsp;`, asi it causes validation errors, and `tex4ht` is producing it sometimes

 Function `filter` accepts also function arguments, in this case this function